smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 perform long running tasks.
 One service we have made, Machinator, is used to simplify the creation and deletion of virtual machines.
-It has a very generic API to abstract the underlying implementation and allow other implementers use the same contract in the future.
+It has a very generic API to abstract the underlying implementation and allow other implementers to use the same contract in the future.

-We then use configuration in Machinator to modify what underlying hardware can be used to create new virtual machines.
-This aligns closely with the underlying hypervisor which simplified the code and is clearer for our operators.
-This has led to many internal settings that need to be configured which hasn't all been a bed of roses but we will come back to that in a different post.
+Configuration in Machinator modifies what underlying hardware is used to create new virtual machines.
+This aligns closely with the underlying hypervisor which simplifies the code and operating the service.
+This has led to many internal settings that need to be configured which hasn't always been a bed of roses but we will come back to that in a different post.

 We were approached by another team who wanted to use a different virtualization platform and load balancer.
-The orchestration scripts already did these operations but only in very specific ways with and only with integrations we had implemented.
-This placed new stress on our design and these additions did not belong in the original components.
-Our challenge was to determine where in the system to make these changes without making future maintenance harder.
+The orchestration scripts already did these operations but only in very specific ways and only with integrations we had implemented, like the virtualization consumed by Machinator.
+This placed new stress on our design because these additions did not belong in the original components.
+Our challenge was to determine where in the system to make these changes without over complicating future maintenance.

 Library, Service or Component?
 =======================================